prismicio-solution-engineering/repo-clone-script/README.md

 This will start the process of copying documents and associated assets from the `custom template` Prismic repository to the target repository.

 <br>

+# Limitation

+- This script currently does not handle multi language starters.
+- This script can handle up to 1000 documents as the migration release can only contain that much documents for now.

 # Troubleshooting